Walking Comfort in The Dairy Barn

 Regeneration of fat deposit:

 Cows on rubber flooring return to a positive energy balance more quickly.
-This head start allows them to regain their original physical condition at the end of lactation, in contrast to cows on concrete floors.
+This allows cows to regain their original physical condition at the end of lactation, in contrast to cows on concrete floors.
 These findings clearly indicate that cows on rubber flooring go to feed more frequently.
-Because this is the most important prerequisite for rebuilding mobilised body fat as quickly as possible.
+Because this is the most important prerequisite for rebuilding mobilized body fat as quickly as possible.

 Walking comfort pays off